Welcome to St Patrick!

 Children are also given the chance to enter the termly curriculum challenge for the chance to win a reward.

-Children will need dark coloured jogging bottoms for outside P.E, along with their school jumper and dark coloured shorts and a white t-shirt for indoors.
+Children will need dark coloured jogging bottoms for outside P.E, along with their school jumper, dark coloured shorts and a white t-shirt for indoors.
 Trainers or plimsoles are also required.

 Children must be able to take out their earrings before the lesson and are responsible for looking after these.
 It may be easier for you to remove them on PE days.